-Once completed, the 29.5 square-mile Istanbul New Airport will be larger than the island of Manhattan.
+Once completed in 2027, the 29.5 square-mile airport will be larger than the island of Manhattan.
 With six runways, it will be able to accommodate up to 200 million travelers per year, making it the busiest airport in the world.
-Atlanta’s Hartsfield-Jackson International Airport currently holds that title with 104 million passengers passing through its terminals in 2017.
-Atatürk International Airport, Istanbul’s current flight hub, had 64 million passengers in 2017, but the aging airport is overloaded, which is why the new airport is being built.
+Atlanta’s Hartsfield-Jackson International Airport currently holds that title with 107 million passengers passing through its terminals in 2018.
+The aging Atatürk International Airport had more than 68 million passengers in 2018, but was overloaded, which is why the new airport was built.

-While the new airport—which is expected to cost almost $12 billion—is reflective of Turkey’s recent economic boom, it is not without controversies.
-The New York Times reports that not only have villagers been “shoved off” their land to make room for the airport, but also many of the construction companies that have received public money to build the airport have close ties to President Erdoğan.
+The new airport—which is expected to cost almost $12 billion—is not without controversies, especially in light of Turkey’s recently weakened economy.
+The New York Times reports that not only have villagers been “shoved off” their land to make room for the airport but also many of the construction companies that have received public money to build the airport have close ties to President Erdoğan.